 Buying any pet online is a cause for concern as it is often impossible to know the animal’s history.

 Frequently, pet shops fail to ensure that purchasers are aware of the specialised care these animals need.
-Pet shop staff may also be lacking relevant knowledge.
+Pet shop staff may also be lacking relevant knowledge themselves.

-Thousands of wild animals are sold at exotic pet markets worldwide, including the UK, such as reptile and amphibian expos and bird fairs.
+Thousands of wild animals, worldwide and in the UK, are sold at exotic pet markets such as reptile and amphibian expos and bird shows.